-Northfield's budgetary performance is strong in our opinion.
+Northfield's budgetary performance is strong, in our opinion.
 The city had surplus operating results in the general fund of 5.9% of expenditures, but a break-even result across all governmental funds in fiscal 2016.
 Our assessment accounts for the fact that we expect budgetary results could deteriorate somewhat from 2016 results in the near term.

 The city reports its finances on the basis of a fiscal year ending on Dec.
 31. We have adjusted fiscal 2016 general fund results to exclude nonrecurring transfers out of the general fund for capital projects, and we have also adjusted total governmental fund expenditures to exclude bond proceeds and a spend-down in the library capital project fund for a multiyear capital project.
 Adjusting for nonrecurring items, the city's budgetary results in the general fund and across total governmental funds have generally been positive in recent years.
-Aside from the general fund, the city's other governmental activities are mainly capital projects and various special revenue funds, such as its community resource center, library, and various tax increment funds .
+The fiscal 2017 budget is structured with minimal changes over the prior year and essentially break-even results, and management report that year-to-date results are tracking in line with the budget.
+With fiscal 2017 results expect to fall closer to break-even, compared to the 5.9% general fund surplus in fiscal 2016, we expect budgetary performance to deteriorate somewhat from 2016 levels, though remaining strong.
+City operations are funded primarily by taxes, which were a little less than half of fiscal 2016 general fund revenues, followed by intergovernmental aid (31%) and charges for services (12%).